Announced at Faculty Meeting on February 11, 2011

-- Such appointments will be recommended by a vote of the appropriate program faculty (e.g., China, Japan, S. Asia) and forwarded by the Program Coordinator directly to the Chairman, but will not normally be brought to the entire Department for approval.
+- Such appointments will be recommended by a vote of the appropriate program faculty (e.g., China, Japan, S. Asia) and forwarded by the Program Coordinator directly to the Chair, but will not normally be brought to the entire Department for approval.

 - Under no circumstances are appointees to Teaching Assistant and Predoctoral Teaching Associate I positions to be given the primary instructional responsibility for a course.
 Such individuals shall work under the direct supervision of appropriate faculty members.

-- The Chairman shall designate in the letter of appointments to awardees of student teaching appointments the individuals under whose supervision they are to work.
+- The Chair shall designate in the letter of appointments to awardees of student teaching appointments the individuals under whose supervision they are to work.
 It shall be the responsibility of those individuals to insure that the assignments given to the appointee are in conformity with Graduate School guidelines.

 The following policy statements are relevant only to those Departmental faculty positions for which research and publication are not part of the appointee’s responsibilities.
-"Language Teaching Associate" and "Lecturer" are two such ranks generally available to the Department.
+"Language Teaching Associate" and "Assistant Teaching Professor" are two such ranks generally available to the Department.
 In the past, no clear distinction has been made between the duties of individuals appointed to these two ranks.
 This has sometimes led to confusion, inequities, and misunderstandings on the part of the appointees.
 To correct this, the committee recommends the following:

 - Language Teaching Associates